-In other words, table 9 shows that wealth taxpayers are under-represented in the population of out-movers, with respect to their share in the main population of adults.
-The result of no exodus to Bø can therefore only to a limited extent be explained by outmigration rates.
+In other words, table 11 shows that wealth taxpayers are under-represented in the population of out-movers, with respect to their share in the main population of adults.
+The result of 'no-exodus' to Bø can therefore only to a limited extent be explained by out-migration rates.
+This descriptive evidence from Norway appears to be in line with estimates of limited out-migration of the wealthy from Sweden and Denmark to avoid wealth taxation, as shown in K. Jakobsen et al. (2024).
+They document that the overall annual net-migration rates out of Sweden and Denmark are below 0.01%.